slim-template/slim/README.md

 #### Boolean attributes

 The attribute values `true`, `false` and `nil` are interpreted as booleans.
-If you use the attribut wrapper you can omit the attribute assigment
+If you use the attribute wrapper you can omit the attribute assigment.

     input type="text" disabled="disabled"
     input type="text" disabled=true